Finding Adequate Lenses for Bible Study

 However, what love looks like is different to different people.

+A progressive may say love looks like centering minorities and prioritizing marriage equality.
 Thoughtful conservatives, I would imagine, might see love as showing kindness to minorities and valuing the contributions of all in the world, including those the gay community.
 Sort of agreeing to disagree, but valuing the humanity of all and welcoming celibate gay people into community.

 One thing I really don’t understand is the backlash against the transgender community when it is specifically stated that there is neither Jew nor Greek, male nor female.
 Furthermore, eunuchs feature prominently in the New Testament.
-I imagine it’s because some branches of Christianity value patriarchy highly, harkening back to the traditional texts that encourage women to be second and to not speak in church–with which I disagree.

-This brings me back to needing to challenge the Bible.
 We cannot read the Bible, or the newspaper, without thinking.
 We will challenge the Bible differently based on our political leanings.
 Humility is key.